fortify/shared-doc-resources/README.md

 ---

-*This document was auto-generated from a template; do not edit by hand*
+*This document was auto-generated from README.template.md; do not edit by hand*